al-hernandez/WashingtonDCRegistration/README.md

 <h1>Washington DC Trip Registration</h1>

 <h2>Description</h2>
 A website that displays the itinerary for a 3 day trip to Washington D.C. and allows visitors to register for an informational meeting as well as vote for their favorite proposed activity.
+Results of the poll are cached, and registrants are stored in a SQL database.
 <br />